EVMcrispr/evmcrispr-doc/cookbook/general.md

 ```

 This example shows an implementation of a token distributor contract.
 The contract admin can assign a role for a given entity to distribute tokens held by the contract.
-We can use the `@id` helper to find the hashed bytes of any access control role in a given contract.
-In this case, we get the hash of the `DISTRIBUTOR_ROLE` and give it to a DAO agent.
+We can use the `@id` helper to calculate the hash of any access control role of a given contract.
+In this case, we calculate the hash of the `DISTRIBUTOR_ROLE` and give it to a DAO agent.
 We assign the agent tokens to distribute and then connect to the DAO and create a vote to distribute tokens using `allocateMany`.
-You can find [more information for Access Control in the OpenZeppelin documentation](https://docs.openzeppelin.com/contracts/4.x/api/access#AccessControl).
+You can find [more information on Access Control in the OpenZeppelin documentation](https://docs.openzeppelin.com/contracts/4.x/api/access#AccessControl).

-Conversely we can revoke a role using `revokeRole`, for example:
+Conversely, we can revoke a role using `revokeRole`, for example:

 ```
 exec $distributorContract revokeRole(bytes32,address) @id(DISTRIBUTOR_ROLE) $myDAOAgent